-Valerie has helped PHC understand how the humanities and the higher order thinking skills associated with the humanities can prepare underserved youth to participate in a larger civic and political arena.
+Valerie Adams-Bass is a developmental psychologist who focuses on adolescent development.
+A partner in the creation of our Teen Reading Lounge program, Dr. Adams-Bass has helped PHC understand how the humanities and the higher-order thinking skills associated with the humanities can prepare youth to participate in a larger civic and political arena.
 She shares some thoughts on these topics in the following post.

 Civic engagement provides an opportunity for young people to become actively involved in their communities.
 Commonly referenced definitions of youth civic engagement focus on traditional activities that correlate with citizenship through political and community involvement.
 More comprehensive definitions of civic engagement for children and youth include a range of activities such as participation in food drives, an annual walk or run fundraiser, serving as a youth representative on community boards, involvement with local political organizations, participation in community preservation activities, or developing an agenda to address or bring attention to social inequities such as public education, gentrification-community displacement, police brutality or health disparities.